Patricia Adjei, Arts Practice Director First Nations Arts and Culture, Australia Council for the Arts

-Timothy Chin, Director of Arts and Heritage, Ministry of Culture, Community and Youth in Singapore
+Timothy Chin, Senior Director of Arts and Heritage, Ministry of Culture, Community and Youth in Singapore

 As Senior Director (Arts and Heritage) at the Ministry of Culture, Community and Youth (MCCY), Timothy formulates and drives strategies, policies and programmes related to the development of Singapore’s cultural landscape.
 His key partners include the National Arts Council, National Heritage Board, and Singapore’s cultural institutions.
 Timothy is also the Trust Secretary of the Cultural Matching Fund established by MCCY to promote cultural philanthropy.

 Prior to his current appointment, Timothy worked at the Ministry of Foreign Affairs, including at the Singapore Embassy in Jakarta and High Commission in